Hyper-Pigmentation and Melasma

 Exposure to chemicals

-Melasma - commonly affects pregnant woman, users of oral contraceptives or users of hormonal replacement therapy (HRT)
+Melasma - Also known as Chloasma and ‘pregnancy mask’.
+Men can also be affected, as well as users of oral contraceptives or hormonal replacement therapy (HRT)

-Ephelides (freckles) - small, flat pigmented spots found on very fair skins with blond or red hair.
+Ephelidis (freckles) - Small, flat pigmented spots found on very fair skins with blond or red hair.

 PIH (post inflammatory hyper-pigmentation) - Most common in dark skins and the result of a skin lesion, trauma to the skin or the user of photo sensitising drugs.